Wholesale Real Estate 101

 - Wholesaler provides Seller with a formal offer via Purchase And Sale Agreement ("Contract of Sale"), Seller signs and is now legally under contract with the Wholesaler.

-- Wholesaler then markets the contract to their "Buyer's List", a group of real estate investors and agents that are interested in purchasing off-market real estate.
+- Wholesaler then markets the wholesale real estate contract to their "Buyer's List", a group of real estate investors and agents that are interested in purchasing off-market real estate in order to find a buyer.
+This is really what enables a bulk of real estate investing that goes on in the market.

 - Wholesaler then assigns their role as Buyer in the Contract of Sale to another person or legal entity ("Assignee") who assumes the role of Buyer and closes the transaction.